Guide to Columbia, SC’s Main Street District

-The Main Street area of downtown Columbia is one of the city’s most popular places to stroll, dine and sightsee.
+One of Columbia's most popular places to stroll, dine and sightsee.
 This is especially true on Saturday mornings when multiple blocks of Main Street are closed off for the year-round Soda City Market.
-The Main Street area is also known for a gourmet culinary scene and a vibrant nightlife.

 Professional · Local · Big City Feel

-State House · Soda City Market · Fine Dining
+The State House · Restaurants · Soda City

 This guide focuses on what to eat, where to stay and things to do in the Main Street District.
 If you are looking for information on other parts of downtown Columbia, check out our guide to downtown Columbia here.

 Columbia’s Main Street district has such a classic downtown feel.
-You’ll find tree-lines streets, local shops and restaurants, a weekly market and even a trendy bowling alley!
+You’ll find tree-lined streets, local shops and restaurants, a weekly market and even a trendy bowling alley.

 The area serves as Columbia’s Central Business District.
 It’s also home to the South Carolina State House and the center of South Carolina’s government and politics.